 When you add to the Postman templates, your listing will also be discoverable via your profile.
 You can set your profile up before or during publication, or Postman will generate a profile that you can optionally edit later.

 To add to the shared Postman templates, you first need to document and publish a collection.
 You can share your collection to the Postman templates during the docs publishing process, or later.
 During publication, enable Collection discovery and select Add to Postman Templates.

 If your collection documentation is already published, you can make it discoverable by editing the published docs.

-You can access your published docs from the Postman app (select the collection and click View in web), or from the web dashboard (navigate to Workspace > Collections and click the published collection title).
+You can access your published docs from Postman (select the collection and click View in web), or from the web dashboard (navigate to Workspace > Collections and click the published collection title).